-Of the exact period of Paul's birth we possess no authentic information.
+Of the exact period of Paul's birth within his family we possess no authentic information.
 From a passage in a sermon attributed to St. Chrysostom, it has been inferred that he was born in the year 2 B.C. of our era.
-The date is not improbable; but the genuineness of the sermon is suspected; and if it was the undoubted work of the eloquent Father, we have no reason to believe that he possessed any certain means of ascertaining the fact.
+The date is not improbable, but the genuineness of the sermon is suspected, and if it was the undoubted work of the eloquent Father, we have no reason to believe that he possessed any certain means of ascertaining the fact.
 Nor need we be anxious to possess the information.
 We have a better chronology than that which reckons by years and months.

-On the eighth day Saul (Paul) the child was circumcised and named.
-In the case of John the Baptist, "they sought to call him Zacharias, after the name of his father.
-But his mother answered, and said, Not so; but he shall be called John."
-And when the appeal was made to his father, he signified his assent, in obedience to the vision.
+On the eighth day after his birth Saul (Paul) the child was circumcised and named.
+When the appeal for names was made to his father as head of the family, he signified his assent, in obedience to the vision.
 It was not unusual, on the one hand, to call a Jewish child after the name of his father.
 On the other hand, it was a common practice, in all ages of Jewish history, even without a prophetic intimation, to adopt a name expressive of religious feelings.

-When the infant at Tarsus received the name of Saul (ultimately to become Paul), it might be "after the name of his father;" and it was a name of traditional celebrity in the tribe of Benjamin, for it was that of the first king anointed by Samuel.
-Or, when his father said "his name is Saul," it may have been intended to denote (in conformity with the Hebrew derivation of the word) that he was a son who had long been desired, the first born of his parents, the child of prayer, who was thenceforth, like Samuel, to be consecrated to God.
-"For this child I prayed," said the wife of Elkanah; "and the Lord hath given me my petition which I asked of Him: therefore also I have lent him to the Lord; as long as he liveth he shall be lent unto the Lord" (1Samuel 1:27, 28).
+When the infant at Tarsus received the name of Saul (ultimately to become Paul), it might be "after the name of his father" and it was a name of traditional celebrity in the tribe of Benjamin, for it was that of the first king anointed by Samuel.
+Or, when his father said "his name is Saul," it may have been intended to denote (in conformity with the Hebrew derivation of the word) that he was a son who had long been desired, the first born in his family, the child of prayer, who was thenceforth, like Samuel, to be consecrated to God.